paholg/dimensioned-examples/src/rust-units-outside.md

 }
 ```

-Now, we'll implement it using the handy `MapUnsafe` trait from dimensioned.
-See its declaration
+Now, we'll implement it using the handy `MapUnsafe` trait from `dimensioned`.
+It is so named
-for more information.
-The `MapUnsafe` trait is so named because it gives us unlimited power
-over our value and its units, thereby disregarding all the dimensionally safety that this
+because it gives us unlimited power over our value and its units, thereby disregarding all the
-library provides.
-It's a lot like the `unsafe` keyword, only in regards to dimensional safety
+dimensional safety that this library provides.
+It's a lot like the `unsafe` keyword, only in
-instead of memory safety.
-Once we've ensured that `norm2` is implemented correctly, we can rest
+regards to dimensional safety instead of memory safety.
+Once we've ensured that `norm2` is
-easy knowing it will be safe to use.
+implemented correctly, we can rest easy knowing it will be safe to use.

 We could implement this a bit more simply if we only cared about it
 working for the `SI` unit system, but it's not that much more trouble to make it general, and